rajiv256/rajiv256.github.io_old/_posts/2017-06-02-Web-Server-in-Rust.md

 Sorry for bad formatting but if you look closely, we can find a device with `deviceID-0x8139`, `vendorID-0x10EC`,`class-0x02` and `subclass-0x00`.
 We need to find out what the device is.
 So, fire up the browser.
 O Wait!
 You are already in the browser!
 Anyways, go to this site [http://pcidatabase.com/](http://pcidatabase.com/) and enter the vendorID and deviceID in them.
 You will find the following output.

 `0x8139	RTL8139 Fast Ethernet NIC	0x10EC	Realtek Semiconductor Corp.`
 So it is the infamous RTL8139 Ethernet Network Interface Controller.
 Hurray!
-We have found the Network card exists in the hardware.
+We have found the network card.
+Let's figure out how we can talk with it?

   > Incase you are emulating the hardware using a Virtual Machine like Qemu for testing, you need to setup the ethernet card configuration before hand.
 There are several Network cards that Qemu supports.
 Fortunately it supports RTL8139 card.
 We set it using the following  command.